Watchdog Study: Cost of Climate Change to US Businesses in the Billions - Environmental Leader

 “Sustainability is what we do and what it is we are working on,” said Matt Pekar of United Technologies.
 “We will keep going.”

 As it pertains to the GAO study, the watchdog said that the effects of climate change will be region specific.
-That is, the Southeast is more at risk of flooding as the result of hurricanes while the Midwest and Great Plains has greater chances of crop erosion.
+That is, the Southeast is more at risk of flooding as the result of hurricanes while the Midwest and Great Plains have greater chances of crop erosion.
 The West, meanwhile, is at risk for droughts.

 The environmental movement along with the states supporting carbon reduction efforts say that they have every intention of stepping up to fill the role that the federal government should be playing.
 Moreover, they say that they have the law on their side.